inab/docker-textmining-tools/gnormplus-gate-wrapper/README.md

-GNormPlus-Gate-Wrapper
+gnormplus-gate-wrapper
 ========================

-<b>This component is a Gate wrapper of the GNormPlus application.
-Could be easily downloaded and run as a docker container.
+<b>This component is a Gate Wrapper of the GNormPlus application.
+Could be easily download and the main objective is to run as a docker container inside a batch pipeline.
 </b>

 ========================